ELmounikor/42-So_long-random-map-generator/README.md

 ## Final word

-You can change the map characters if you want to customize it to your project needs.
+You can change the map characters in order to customize it to your project needs it only has to be a set of 5 or 6 characters.
 Have fun with it!

 PS: This tool does not check if there is a valid path for the player to win.
 But it may soon...